FreeA7/ProcessProspectus/README.md

 # Process prospectuses
-This program is used to extract the folling information from prospectuses which can be downloaded from [US.
+This program is used to extract the following information from prospectuses which can be downloaded from [US.
 SECURITIES AND EXCHANGE COMMISSION](https://www.sec.gov/)
 - The number of different sentiment words.
 - The number of words.
 - The number of sentences.